 - Non-submission = 0 points

-Using this system would take longer to setup and still wouldn’t allow completely unique grades to be awarded to students.
+Using this system would take longer to set up and still wouldn’t allow unique grades to be awarded to students.

 For points-range rubrics, each level of achievement (Excellent, Satisfactory etc.) has a range of point values.
-When students work is graded, a level of achievement must be selected and then an appropriate number of points for a particular level of achievement awarded.
+When a student’s work is graded, a level of achievement must be selected and then an appropriate number of points for a particular level of achievement awarded.

-By default, when the select this rubric type, like in other rubrics previously covered, the rubric grid will include four criterion (Criterion 1, 2 ,3 and 4) and four grading boundaries (Excellent, Satisfactory, Unsatisfactory and Poor).
-No overall points will be allocated to any of the criterion and no points will be allocated to the grading boundaries.
+By default, when selecting this rubric type, similar to other rubrics previously covered, the rubric grid will include four criteria (Criterion 1, 2 ,3 and 4) and four grading boundaries (Excellent, Satisfactory, Unsatisfactory and Poor).
+No overall points will be allocated to any of the criteria and no points will be allocated to the grading boundaries.
 These must all be manually set.

 - Excellent = 20 to 25 points